How to Connect Any MCP Server to Claude, Cursor, VS Code, and ChatGPT — The Complete Setup Guide

-Quick Start: The Universal Process
+Quick Start: The Universal Connection Process

-- Copy the connection URL we provide
+- Retrieve Your Endpoint: Copy the connection URL generated by the platform.

 https://edge.vinkius.com/mcp/your-server-id?token=your-secure-token